 “I think it’s because it’s not just feces,” says Jeff, my friend’s fiancé, in the driver’s seat.
 “It has something to do with the percentage of the shit that’s actually in scat.
 There’s fur in there.
 Other fur.”

-But of course.
-Other fur.
+.
 Why not?
 Only a few days in and nothing surprises me about Alaska.
 It is a land of casual extremes, a place located not only on the fringes of the planet but on the fringes of all normalcy.
 A place where you could wake up one morning to a caribou giving birth in your backyard and you’d go to work anyway.
 You’re not even sure where your camera is.
 Life is both worshipped and expendable in equal doses.
 And the human population is as serious as the scenery.
 Here is a list of the six types of Alaskan residents, not including native tribes:

 1. Military personnel